 Minimum salary is listed. Actual salary will be determined based on qualifications and experience.

 - Analyze, synthesize, and summarize quantitative and qualitative information.

 - Identify alternatives and make recommendations supported with evidence.

 - Maintain confidential and sensitive information and follow agency protocols.

-- Understand legislative/budget processes and budget, performance, and operations of assigned topics.
+- Understand legislative/budget processes and budget, performance, and operations of assigned agency.